shouvikcirca/PCB-Classification/README.md

 Not a lot of difference when using Adam Optimizer and using training method described in densenet paper(without using mentioned initialization)

+Softmax highlights the larger values while pushing the rest of the classes to very small values.
+If we want to know how much the other classea are to each other, this thing has to be avoided.

+If we make the values of the logits smaller before passing to softmax, the relative similarity can be retained.
+This will make the distribution smoother.